gillstrom/swish-qr/readme.md

   Options
-    -a, --amount <amount>    The amount of money to send -l, --lock <field>       Lock fields from user input -m, --message <message>  The message to send
+    -a, --amount <amount>    The amount of money to send -i, --img                Show QR code in the terminal -l, --lock <field>       Lock fields from user input -m, --message <message>  The message to send
     -n, --number <number>    The recipient